-HIS 305 The American Frontier (3) Sp (odd-numbered years).
+HIS 305 The American Frontier (3) DD.
 Westward expansion of the United States over three centuries; colonial frontier, trans-Appalachian frontier, trans-Mississippi frontier; significance of the frontier in American history.
 Prerequisites: HIS140 and 150, and grade of C or better in HIS290 or departmental approval.

 HIS 310 English History to 1688 (3) F (even-numbered years).
 An examination of major facts and interpretations of the history of England from the Roman era through the Glorious Revolution; emphasis on political events, social institutions, and cultural developments that shaped the ancient, medieval, and early modern English past.
-Prerequisite: HIS200 and 210, and grade of C or better in HIS290 or departmental approval.
+Prerequisites: HIS200 and 210, and grade of C or better in HIS290 or departmental approval.
 LAS Writing.

-HIS 320 English History since 1688 (3) Sp (odd-numbered years).
+HIS 320 English History since 1688 (3) DD.
 An examination of major facts and interpretations of the history of England from the Glorious Revolution to the present; emphasis on the evolution of parliamentary government and the rise and decline of the British Empire.
-Prerequisite: HIS210 and 230, and grade of C or better in HIS290 or departmental approval.
+Prerequisites: HIS210 and 230, and grade of C or better in HIS290 or departmental approval.
 LAS International/Intercultural.